-Information you provide to us.
-Personal information you provide to us through the Service or otherwise may include:
+Personal information you provide to us through the Sites may include:

 On our webpages, this information is collected using cookies, browser web storage (also known as locally stored objects, or “LSOs”), web beacons, and similar technologies, and our emails may also contain web beacons.